How to build trust in high performing teams

-An environment of trust relies on complete clarity of roles and expectations.
+An environment of trust relies on the complete clarity of roles and expectations.
 How can you trust someone to deliver something if they don’t know they’re accountable?
 This is why I bring in the Functional Accountability Chart early on in my client relationships.
 It quickly clarifies who’s accountable for each important number.
 Not who’s doing the work or responsible, but who’s neck is ultimately on the block for this metric.
 Then it’s impossible to blame others if it hasn’t been delivered.

 Expectations can be defined through the Job Scorecard process so that everyone knows what people are relying on them to do.
 You want to create an environment where individual accountability becomes second nature.
 Say you get to the end of a Level 10 meeting and ask for feedback.
 Someone gives the meeting a 6.
 And yet they took no action to fix this throughout the 90 minutes.
 They didn’t say, ‘I’m bored’, or ‘This topic is irrelevant’.
 They just sat there passively and then blamed others when it was over.
 This needs to be challenged.
 Ask them, ‘What could YOU have done to make the meeting score a 10 out of 10?’

 All too often, the CEO ends up playing the job of a policeman.
 Remonstrating with people when they haven’t done anything.
-This is an indicator of lack of trust and also learned behaviours that have become entrenched.
+This is an indicator of a lack of trust and also learned behaviours that have become entrenched.
 Maybe the staff have goals that they don’t believe in.
 They’re not ‘A-Players’ and there’s no sense of team or accountability.
 The hub and spoke revolves around the CEO who then feels overwhelmed because they can’t get their team to do what they need to do.
 If this is familiar, you need to change your approach.
 Instead of you dictating what people need to do, they work this out for themselves.
 And, crucially, they want to do these things because they’re lined up with the goals of the business.